 Charles Poliquin Diet Tips and Review

-Charles Poliquin’s diet tips have helped athletes optimize their performance for years.
+The Charles Poliquin diet has helped elite athletes optimize their performance for years.

-I have been on a grain-free diet for the last 283 days.
+I have been on a nearly grain-free diet for the last 283 days.

 What does this have to do with you?